cnayak99/Game_Engine/README.md

 Step 3.)
 Access the folder containing the game engine resources through VSCode.

 Step 4.)
-In a VSCode terminal, change directories to the folder containing the game engine resources (in this case, this folder should be "/CSC28_Team13").
+In a VSCode terminal, change directories to the folder containing the game engine resources (in this case, this folder should be "/CSC281_Team13").

 Step 5.)
 Ensure that the zmq library is installed by running the following command in a system terminal: sudo apt install libzmq3-dev

 Step 6.)
 If you would like to access *Section 6* functionality (and where our team has implemented Timelines more correctly so far), leave the first main function in main.cpp uncommented.
 If you would like to access *Section 2 and 3* functionality, comment the first main function and uncomment the second main function.

+Note: The individual demo was built in the first main method.
+It should compile as needed without commenting out code.

 Step 7.)
 Open a second VSCode terminal.